 As of yet.
 I have not really heard a defined definition of what “clean eating” actually means.
 “What makes a food more clean than another?”
 Has not been answered for me either.
 All I know, is that I have clients who begin to cut out food after food to have a “clean” diet.
 They are left with an intense fear surrounding the food that now controls their life.
 Imagine not going out to eat with friends.
 Having severe anxiety when you sit down for a meal.
 Not enjoying the taste of a cake on your birthday.
 Eating becomes shaped with rules and regulations and feeling guilty.
 That is no way to live.
 Yes, food does have to take up an appropriate amount of brain energy.
 I believe it is important to have a general idea of what you’re going to eat each day so you can plan ahead, grocery shop….etc.
 But not so much time that it’s taking over your life and eating allows for no flexibility.

-Nutrition is all about balance and moderation.
+Nutrition is all about balance.

 You can eat all the kale you want, but if you’re not eating it with fat, then you’re body isn’t going to absorb or store the vitamin K. If you don’t have enough protein or carbs, you’re not going to feel satisfied and chances are you will be tired much of the time.
 Having trends like “clean eating” 100% contributes to this rigidity and shame/guilt surrounding eating.
 Clean eating provides more strict rules to follow.
 For some, this may lead down a path of a full blown eating disorder.
 And for most, it will prevent them from having a positive food relationship.
 That doesn’t sound “healthy” to me.